aaronbanse/nutritrack-website/user_analysis.md

 <span style="text-decoration:underline;">Assumption #5:</span>

 Users have stable internet access to utilize the Flask application.
 Those who live in areas with poor connectivity or frequent power outages may find it hard to retrieve data, therefore limiting accessibility.
-This is similar to those without any internet access at home, as they will have to travel somewehere that offers internet access to use our platform.
+This is similar to those without any internet access at home, as they will have to travel somewhere that offers internet access to use our platform.

 <span style="text-decoration:underline;">Assumption #6:</span>

 Users may not recognize food category labels that are used in this dataset.
-If the category names do not align with terminology the user is used to, users may experience difficulty finding relevant food items.
+If the category names do not align with the terminology the user is used to, users may experience difficulty finding relevant food items.
 This is also applicable to food items that don't belong to any category.

 <span style="text-decoration:underline;">Assumption #7:</span>